cwsamuelson/dataStructures/README.md

 # Contributors

 At this time I am the only contributor.
-Feel free to provide a PR or issue with ideas or changes!
+Feel free to provide a PR or issue with ideas, changes or fixes!

 # Copyright